 Freelancing and AI: Tools and Approaches You Actually Need to Learn

-As a freelancer, you will constantly need to write.
-Even if you are not a writer, you will still need to write emails, proposals, follow-ups, project summaries, website copy, social posts, case studies, client updates, and sometimes difficult messages.
+Even if you are not a writer, freelancing makes you write constantly: emails, proposals, project updates, summaries, invoices, website copy, social posts, case studies, and awkward messages when something changes.

 - Draft client emails